tux4kids/Tuxpaint-Android/README.md

 Solution: Refer to http://blog.stuff-o-matic.com/post/2013/09/07/Porting-a-C-game-to-Android%2C-the-case-of-Andy-s-Super-Great-Park, libintl-lite http://sourceforge.net/projects/libintl-lite/ can work.
-Currently TuxPaint-Android has used and extended this library instead of gettext.
+Currently Tux Paint-Android has used and extended this library instead of gettext.

 Issue 15: simplified-chinese cannot show properly.